 This guide aims to help you understand protective equipment accident claims.
-With that in mind, this guide will help you navigate through the process of making a claim.
+With that in mind, this guide will help you navigate through the process of making personal protective equipment claims.
 The guide is divided into sections, with each section answering questions regarding this protective equipment and injuries.
 It covers claims for electric eye injuries, burn injuries, soft tissue injuries, fall accidents and other injuries caused by inadequate personal protective equipment.
 It also covers claiming compensation as an employee and as a member of the public.

 Thanks to the information contained within this guide, you will have a better understanding of how and when you can make a claim related to protective work equipment.
 However, if you have any further questions, we can arrange for a free, no-obligation consultation.

 Protective equipment is said to be inadequate when the employer provides PPE but fails to meet the other requirements as stipulated in the Personal Protective Equipment at Work Regulations.
 This means that you can wear PPE and still be at an unacceptable level of risk.
-Should an injury result, you may have a viable claim for compensation.
+Should an injury result, you may have viable PPE claims for compensation.

 One such risk is an eye injury, which could be caused by ill-fitting safety goggles.
 The goggles are expected to be fitted in such a way that they cover the eyes, preventing them from coming into contact with harmful substances in the workplace.
 However, some employers provide eye goggles which do not fit properly, which are defective or which are not suitable for certain tasks.

 If an eye injury occurs as a result of this, the employer may be liable.
 You can make an inadequate protective equipment compensation claim against the employer.
 In doing so, you can be compensated for your injuries.